Learn the common signs of mental illness in adults and adolescents.

-The dose usually ranges from 10mg to 60mg.
-Only your healthcare provider can determine the correct dose for you.
+The dose usually ranges from 30mg to 60mg per day.
+Only your health care provider can determine the correct dose for you.

 Avoid drinking alcohol or using illegal drugs while you are taking antidepressant medications.
 They may decrease the benefits (e.g., worsen your condition) and increase adverse effects (e.g., sedation) of the medication.

 Special Dietary Considerations: Foods rich in tyramine and may cause a sudden and severe high blood pressure (hypertensive crisis).
 Avoid high protein food that has undergone protein break down via aging, fermentation, pickling, smoking, or bacterial contamination.
 Also avoid beverages containing tyramine.
 Food freshness is also important; avoid any food that may potentially be spoiled, improperly refrigerated, stored, or handled.
 It is important to also avoid food with excessive amounts of caffeine and/or chocolate.